-The Group's core business is the sale of nickel ore to external customers which accounted for 100%, 98% and 100% of the Group's total revenue in 2023 and 2022 and 2021, respectively.
+The Group's core business is the sale of nickel ore to external customers which accounted for 99.8%, 99.8% and 98% of the Group's total revenue in 2024 and 2023 and 2022, respectively.
 Accordingly, the Group's mining segment operates in two (2) geographical locations, Philippines and Hong Kong, China.
-The Group's manufacturing segment is incorporated to build a rebar steel rolling plant in Bataan, Philippines.
+The Group's manufacturing segment is incorporated to build a rebar steel rolling plant in Bataan, Philippines (see Note 1 for the relevant updates on this project).
 Noncurrent assets of the Group comprising property and equipment, mine exploration costs, mining rights, and other noncurrent assets are located in the Philippines and Hong Kong, China.

-Almost all revenues of the Group in 2023 and 2022 and 2021 are generated from external customers located in China.
+Almost all revenues of the Group in 2024 and 2023 and 2022 are generated from external customers located in China.
 China is a top importer of nickel ore worldwide, as raw material for intermediate products for the manufacture of stainless steel, nickel pig iron, nickel cathodes, among others.
 Any slowdown in these sectors in China or in China's economy or outlook in general could result in lower Chinese demand for the Group's product.
 In the event that the demand for the Group's nickel ore from the Chinese customers materially decreases and the Group is unable to find new customers to replace the Chinese customers, the Group's business, results of operations, and financial condition could be materially and adversely affected.